gwtproject/gwt-site/src/main/markdown/articles/superdevmode.md

         <add-linker name="xsiframe"/>

-*   GWT 2.7
+*   GWT 2.7 and above

-    In 2.7, the xsiframe linker is the default.
+    In 2.7 and above, the xsiframe linker is the default.

 ## Launching Super Dev Mode <a id="Launch"></a>